The 10 Essential Components Of a Successful Technology Brand Strategy

 Getting employees on board doesn’t happen automatically.
 We work with clients to employ a range of tactics to rally employees, including in-depth workshops that explain the new brand and provide strategies for incorporating it into day-to-day interactions with clients and prospects.
 We also build brand tools designed for internal stakeholders, such as brand guidelines and messaging frameworks, to help employees embrace and execute the brand positioning.
 But by far the most effective way to build employee enthusiasm around a technology brand positioning strategy is to update and adjust the employee and customer experience to better align to the brand.

-9. Create an ecosystem of ambassadors
+9. Create an Ecosystem of Ambassadors

 For B2B technology companies, successfully partnering with other organizations is a key element of success, whether that means working closely with value-added resellers to significantly expand reach or collaborating with services providers who can help customers successfully adopt solutions.
-So in addition to making sure that branding efforts resonate with employees and customers, tech companies need to also ensure they’re educating their partner ecosystems about the new brand.
+So, in addition to making sure that branding efforts resonate with employees and customers, tech companies need to also ensure they’re educating their partner ecosystems about the new brand.

 Even though ecosystem partners have a vested interest in mutual success and are, to some degree, a captive audience, there are still some important best practices to consider when rallying a partner ecosystem around a brand.
 Because each company has its own brand, it can be easy for one brand to be misrepresented or diluted in joint marketing efforts.
 Organizations need to provide their partners with consistent guidelines for how to speak about the brand and tools to help implement it appropriately.

-10. Continually evolve and innovate
+10. Continually Evolve and Innovate

 In the tech sphere, innovation is a constant.
 It’s important that this spirit of constant evolution isn’t limited to products and services but also applies to the brand positioning strategy.
 We often encounter organizations that have made significant initial investment in brand positioning and strategy only to let it go stale over time.
-But to make an impact, brand should be thought of as a dynamic entity that requires continual nourishment occasional adjustment.
+But to make an impact, brand should be thought of as a dynamic entity that requires continual nourishment and occasional adjustment.

-This doesn’t mean that companies need to constantly reinvent a new brand strategy — in fact, we recommend the opposite.
+This doesn’t mean that companies need to constantly reinvent a new brand strategy.
+In fact, we recommend the opposite.
 But measures should be taken to ensure that the brand remains fresh and interesting over time.
 Though the core tenets of any technology brand strategy should remain relatively evergreen, they should be brought to life in new and interesting ways across all marketing channels.
 This can be as simple as refreshing advertising to reflect a different facet of the brand positioning strategy or it can mean developing new customer experience initiatives that add depth and dimension to brand value.

 For technology companies, the risk of falling back into functional, feature-driven messaging will increase with each release of a new product, feature, or service.
 So it’s very important to continue to leverage established brand positioning strategy and use each new release as an opportunity to reinforce that message in the market.